 Transitioning Back to the Workplace: An Actual Tech Blueprint for Getting Offices and Schools Open

 The day kicked off with a bang as we welcomed industry veterans Dr. S. Ann Earon (president at Telemanagement Resources International; founding chairperson of IMCCA) and Michael Goldman (principal at Communications Design Associates; board member of IMCCA) for the day’s keynote.
 The two tag-teamed a discussion on something I think we’re all pretty passionate about here: buildings, people and technology.
-We are recapping this full session via a separate [PUBS] article, so be on the lookout!
-(We will link that story here when it’s up.)
+With so much to cover, we recapped this full session via a separate [PUBS] article — check it out!

 Kayye’s Krystal Ball 2021 (But Deliver It Live)